Top Sales Leaders Share 30+ Pieces of Sales Advice for 2023

 7. Have a Plan for Every Sales Call

 Rackham, the bestselling author of the book SPIN Selling, which pioneered consultative selling as we know it today, says the best sales tip he could possibly share, is to be adequately prepared before every single sales call or meeting with a prospect.

 “Before I go out on an important sales call, with all the tools that are available, I still just carry around a little notepad and pencil.
 I’ll write down 3 or 4 good questions I want to ask, make a little plan, and then tear it up so that I’m not pulling it out in front of my prospect,” he shares.

-When it comes to building, scaling and training a sales team, Aaron Ross sits near the top of every list of authorities on the subject.
-As the author of the bestselling book Predictable Revenue, Ross is well-known for leading Salesforce into the lucrative enterprise market.
-When asked about his best sales advice, here’s what he has to share.
+When it comes to building, scaling, and training a sales team, Aaron Ross sits near the top of every list of authorities on the subject.
+He even wrote the book on it.
+Here’s what he has to share.